Phillip-dev33/Neon-Shop/README.md

 ## Use these commands to install and run the frontend.
+- npm install.
-npm install then npm start
+- npm start

 it should Open http://localhost:3000 in your browser.